 National Inventors Hall of Fame.
 In 1995, the National Inventors Hall of Fame (the "Hall") opened its newly constructed, \$38 million, museum and educational facility in the City.
 This museum served approximately 100,000 visitors each year until it closed in 2008.
 Over those years, the National Inventors Hall of Fame educational programs, such as Camp Invention, provided unique educational opportunities to young people.
 Over 66,830 young people participated at 1,056 camp sites in 48 states in 2008.
 In addition, the Hall's after-school program "Club Invention" served more than 5,880 children in grades one to six at 315 program sites in 36 states in 2008.
 The Hall's museum facility is being converted to a Community Learning Center (see Education - Akron City School District) including a new middle school with a focus on math, science, and engineering.
+Started with funds from the Bill & Melinda Gates Foundation, the Battelle Memorial Institute in Columbus, and the State of Ohio, the school goes well beyond textbooks, spending a lot of time working on group projects, often receiving help from practicing engineers, inventors, and scientists.
+On their very first state report card, the school received and "excellent" rating, the equivalent of an "A", based on attendance and tests taken by the fifth- and sixth-graders.
 The City, The University of Akron, the School District, and the National Inventors Hall of Fame will partner to transform certain facilities of the museum (including its workshop) into teaching facilities to benefit students in the region.
 Organizers of this project are currently seeking funding.